 Do you have a difficult time releasing suppressed emotions?
-Most of the people aren’t aware of their suppressed emotions, although nearly everybody has them.
+Most people aren’t aware of their suppressed emotions, although nearly everybody has them.

-Emotions are an inseparable companion on life journey every moment.
+Emotions are an inseparable companion on life’s journey every moment.
 Of course, there is no way to escape from them.
-Yet, many of us are unwilling to deal with emotions until the moment when they become suppressed emotions and play with our subconscious mind.
+Yet, many of us are unwilling to deal with emotions until they become suppressed in the subconscious mind.

-Doing the inner healing isn’t something that the society values too much.
-We all have to be better, smarter, more productive, faster, and keep trying.
+We might feel pressure to be better, smarter, more productive, and faster and keep trying.
 Often we try so hard that we lose ourselves in the process.
 And when we eventually get our ends met, we realize it doesn’t satisfy us.
-It’s not what we wanted.
-As we lost the sight of our true self along the way.
+It’s not what we wanted as we lost sight of our true selves along the way.

 If you don’t face suppressed emotions, you stay stuck in the getting over it mentality, and it becomes challenging for you to heal.

-You might believe that the old pain is long gone, but when you suppress your emotions, it moves from the conscious to the unconscious mind where it gains more power over your behavior.
+You might believe that the old pain is long gone, but when you aren’t connected to your emotional body, the emotions move from the conscious to the unconscious mind, where it gains more power over your behavior.

 Your ego knows all your suppressed emotions and uses them against you.
-Every time, you choose not to heal them, you allow the ego to project your hurts to your present and future through unloving beliefs about yourself.
+Whenever you choose not to heal them, you allow the ego to project your hurts onto your present and future through unloving beliefs about yourself.

 Let me describe the effect of suppressed emotions on a short story.
-A 9-year old boy is cheerfully playing with his new toy.
-Suddenly, he hears his parent’s quarrel in the next room, so he walks there to stop them arguing.
-Since from his perspective, he doesn’t understand why two people who he genuinely loves should treat each other in such an unloving way.
+A 9-year-old boy is cheerfully playing with his new toy.
+Suddenly, he hears his parents quarrel in the next room, so he walks there to stop them arguing.
+From his perspective, he doesn’t understand why two people he genuinely loves should treat each other in such an unloving way.

 He walks into the room and sees his mum cry, so he hugs her and tries to make her feel better.
-He feels responsible for his mum, so he unconsciously he starts to feel her pain along with his pain from unloving relationship of his parents.
+He feels responsible for his mum, so he unconsciously starts to feel her pain and pain from his parents’ unloving relationship.

-He begins to feel unworthy, unloved, insecure and he learns that he cannot trust.
+He begins to feel unworthy, unloved, and insecure and learns he cannot trust.
 The ego uses these feelings and convinces him that when someone argues, it’s his fault.

 Suppressed emotions turn into limiting beliefs that make people choose harmful behavior.
-It paralyzes people from saying stop and making changes that would bring them more joy and sense of self-worthiness.
-These limiting beliefs are mostly the reason for drinking alcohol, staying in unhealthy relationships or fear of saying what we need and want.
+It paralyzes people from saying stop and making changes that would bring them more joy and a sense of self-worthiness.
+These limiting beliefs are mostly why people might continue drinking alcohol, stay in unhealthy relationships, or why they fear saying what they need and want.

-He took on himself their pain, and his mind made him feel that it’s his pain.
-I know it can sound a bit crazy, but this is how our subconscious mind works.
-Therefore, we have negative thoughts and patterns that don’t make logical sense yet they hold a powerful grip on us.
+He took on their pain, and his mind made him feel it was his pain.
+This is how our subconscious mind works.
+Therefore, we have negative thoughts and patterns that don’t make logical sense, yet they hold a powerful grip on us.

-What if the pain that we buried never belonged to us?
+What if the pain never belonged to us?

-What if the limiting beliefs that negatively influence our decisions were nothing but lies?
+What if the limiting beliefs that negatively influence our decisions were lies?